MicrosoftDocs/cpp-docs/docs/cpp/lvalues-and-rvalues-visual-cpp.md

 - An *lvalue* is a glvalue that is not an xvalue.
 - An *rvalue* is a prvalue or an xvalue.

- Examples of lvalues include variables, including `const` variables, array elements, bit-fields, unions, and class members.
-Examples of rvalues include literals, function calls, and temporary objects that are created during expression evalution but accessible only by the compiler.
+ Examples of lvalue expressions include variable names, including `const` variables, array elements, bit-fields, unions, and class members.
+Examples of rvalue expressions include literals, function calls, and temporary objects that are created during expression evalution but accessible only by the compiler.

  The following example demonstrates several correct and incorrect usages of lvalues and rvalues: